IRD (Inland Revenue Department) Number

 1. The Bank Account Bit

-As of 1 October 2015, all temporary workers from overseas who hold a working holiday visa must have a bank account and not just any old bank account but one which is deemed to be 'a fully functional New Zealand bank account'.
+All temporary workers from overseas who hold a working holiday visa must have a bank account and not just any old bank account but one which is deemed to be 'a fully functional New Zealand bank account'.
 In non-official speak this means an account into which deposits can be made and from which you can withdraw money.
 Additionally your identity must have been confirmed during the process of opening the bank account in accordance with New Zealand law pertaining to anti-money laundering and the 'Countering Financing of Terrorism Act'.
 The bank account must have been set up and fully functioning BEFORE you apply for an IRD number.
 Read our guide to opening a bank account.

 Full details of this part of the process can be found here.